A Catholic adventure novel for 9-13 year-olds or the perfect read-aloud for the whole family.

 The Treasure With a Face lets readers experience the adventures of a treasure-hunting boy living in ancient Israel who sets out to meet Jesus as part of his plan to find the Ark of the Covenant.
-Through his journey, readers come to appreciate that although they don’t live in ancient Israel, they can still meet Jesus, alive in the Blessed Sacrament.
+Through his journey, readers come to appreciate that they don’t have to live halfway around the world 2000 years ago to meet Jesus.
+He’s alive in the Blessed Sacrament.

 Packed with action, intrigue, twists and humor.